-We draw attention to Note 3(a) in the financial statements, which indicates that the Group will need to raise additional funds.
-As stated in Note 3(a), these events or conditions, indicate that a material uncertainty exists that may cast significant doubt on the Group's ability to continue as a going concern.
+We draw attention to Note 3(a) in the consolidated financial statements which notes that the Group may require additional funding to settle its gold purchase advance payments and convertible loans if called by the lenders and cover its overhead and other costs beyond July 2024.
+As stated in Note 3(a) these events or conditions, along with other matters as set forth in Note 3(a), indicate that a material uncertainty exists that may cast significant doubt on the Group's ability to continue as a going concern.
+Our opinion is not modified in respect of this matter.

-We considered going concern to be a key audit matter having considered:
+We have highlighted going concern to be a key audit matter having considered:

-- level of available cash and uncertainty over the level of cash required to fund the ongoing legal case disclosed in note 7; - the potential advance payments repayable to Royal Gold Inc. which could be recalled within 60 days; and - the maturity dates for EBRD and CCI convertible loans which fall within the going concern lookout-period (after the extension to 28 February 2022 described in note 18 has been obtained)
+- the ability of the Group to raise additional funds by July 31, 2024, when current levels of cash are forecast to run out, and the uncertainty over the level of cash required to fund the ongoing legal case disclosed in note 7 in the consolidated financial statements; - the potential advance payments repayable to Royal Gold Inc. which could be recalled by the lender and required to be repaid within 60 days; and - the European Bank for Reconstruction and Development (EBRD) and CC Ilovitza (CCI) convertible loans which after being extended, mature on February 28, 2024.